jwallet/spy-spotify/README.md

 - Microsoft Framework ([.NET 4.6.1](https://www.microsoft.com/en-ca/download/details.aspx?id=49981) or higher).
 - Spotify Desktop application.

-A **free Spotify account** will work and its recommanded.,, but Spotify restricts audio quality to 160 kbps.
+A **free Spotify account** will work and its recommanded since Spotify may monitor your account, so go create a new one!
+However, Spotify restricts audio quality to 160 kbps.
 Having a Premium Spotify subscription will enable recording of up to 320 kbps audio.

 ## Support Spytify